Nourafl/MetooTicTac/README.md

 ### bugs need to be fixed:
 * window view
 * score board
-* background color in second round of the game.
+* background color in the second round of the game.